 Montana Whitewater offers personalized service and a spirit of fun.
 In addition to basic certifications, guides spend the pre-season training in order to refine river rescue skills and solidify the team.
 Our mission is to provide you with a high quality trip.
 We run a raft company because the service we provide is truly beneficial and we love having a good time with our clients!

-We take kids ages 5 and up on the Yellowstone River and 6 and up on the Gallatin River.
+We take kids ages 6 and up on the Yellowstone River and on the Gallatin River.
 Young kids can really enjoy rafting or they can hate it and never want to go near a river again.
 Make sure your young child really wants to go.
 If a kid can’t put on his own booties, they might need serious help enjoying a river trip!
 If you would like an activity for a 3 year old, check out our tubing shop.
 We take kids ages 3+ on our tube trips on the Madison River.

 The Gallatin River is a rocky, mountain whitewater river which make it a technical raft ride.
 It runs north through a canyon surrounded by lodge pole pine forest and rock outcroppings along Highway 191 between Big Sky and Gallatin Gateway.
 The Gallatin runs class IV+ at high water and class III during July and August.

 The Yellowstone River is a high volume river that runs through a wide valley with rolling wave rapids.
 Our Yellowstone River trip starts in Gardiner where the river flows north along Highway 89.
 We recommend the Yellowstone for anyone who is a first time rafter or a little nervous about rafting.
 It’s fun but not scary!

 On the Gallatin River, we put up to six people in a boat, sometimes seven with kids.
 On the Yellowstone River, our boats are bigger and we put up to ten people plus (more dependent on comfort level of families to squeeze together) in a single boat.
 We try to run smaller crews for a bigger ride.